 The Company's foreign currency risk exposure relates to net monetary assets denominated in Canadian dollars.
-The Company maintains its cash in US dollars and converts on an as needed basis to discharge Canadian denominated expenditures.
-A 10% change in the foreign exchange rate between the Canadian and U.S. dollar would result in a fluctuation of \$35,360 in the net loss realized for the period.
+The Company maintains its cash and cash equivalents in US dollars and converts on an as needed basis to discharge Canadian denominated expenditures.
+A 10% change in the foreign exchange rate between the Canadian and U.S. dollar would result in a fluctuation of \$5,072 in the net loss realized for the period.
 The Company does not currently engage in hedging activities.